raphaelkaique1/study/1-fundamentos_de_computacao/1.1-hardware_e_software/conhecimentos_de_prompt_de_comando_e_terminal.md

 #!/bin/bash # #! - command interpreter | /... - path to interpreter

+# $ - is a marker that defines parameters, using `_` it receives as a parameter the last parameter of the previous function, using numbers it receives as a parameter the corresponding parameter of the last function executed, for example, `$1` receives the first parameter of the last function, `$2` receives the second parameter, and so on.

-parameter="$1" # receives the first parameter passed, to use another parameter just indicate its position 'example: sudo chmod +x ./file.sh && ./file.sh 10
+parameter="$_" # receives the first parameter passed, to use another parameter just indicate its position 'example: sudo chmod +x ./file.sh && ./file.sh 10

 file.sh: